feldera/feldera/CONTRIBUTING.md

 mvn package
 ```

-If you want to develop DBSP without installing the required toolchains
+If you want to develop Feldera without installing the required toolchains
 locally, you can use Github Codespaces; from
 https://github.com/feldera/feldera, click on the green `<> Code` button,
 then select Codespaces and click on "Create codespace on main".

 ## Learning the DBSP Rust code

+DBSP is a key crate that powers Feldera's pipelines.
 To learn how the DBSP core works, we recommend starting with the tutorial.

 From the project root: